brookshelley/brookshelley/content/books.md

 ## 2021 {#2021}

+**Queen of Coin and Whispers**

+Another solid queer read.
+It’s great to see court intrigue and lesbian romance so well-married.
+I wish the third act was a little less rushed but it at least resolved the book—there’s a world in which it took a sequel to tie-up.

+**Scapegracers**

+I'm a sucker for a fun queer witch YA.

+**Death in Her Hands**

+A truly strange mystery novel with an unreliable narrator.
+It took a minute to get into, but once I did, I couldn't put it down.

+**The Last Graduate**

+This series is getting better and better.
+I missed that it’s a trilogy so the cliffhanger surprised me, but the pacing and character growth was chill.

+**Piranesi**

+What a fun book!
+I’m drawn to stories of labyrinths, which are a joy to wander.
+House of Leaves was a far more intense journey that always leaves me feeling a bit out of sorts, but Piranesi is a perfect little jaunt into another world.

+**Once and Future Witches**

+When I first picked this up I didn’t know it would be set in an alt-history turn of the century, but despite my disinterest in that time period it was a great tale.
+I appreciated the system of magic and the inclusivity of the cast.

 **Laserwriter II**

 A fantastic book about the 90s in Mac repair and the magic of TekServe and real sugar Cola.
 I loved how Laserwriter wove a simple new job story with the poetry of tech.